ma11hew28/dotfiles/README.md

 ## Installation

 - Clone this project to `~/dotfiles`, or wherever
+- Change name and email in `gitconfig`
 - Optional: Create a file named `zshrc_private` for your private commands
-- Change name and email in `gitconfig`
-- In Terminal run the command `zsh init.zsh /path/to/dotfiles`
+- In Terminal run the command `cd ~ && zsh init.zsh relative/path/to/dotfiles`
 - Restart Terminal